 --- There is information on a few persons who might be called "original collectors" (those saving beer cans in 1930's to 1950's) who lived around the United States and in some other countries.
 Today, occasionally more information on early collectors is uncovered from past newspaper articles or from descendents, but as time passes the chances lessen for additional information being uncovered about these early collectors.

-Among these "original collectors", as examples, selected ones from just three states are mentioned below, for which there is documentation connecting them with saving beer cans.
+Among these "original collectors", as examples, selected ones from just five states are mentioned below, for which there is documentation connecting them with saving beer cans.
 While a few of these have been known to some current collectors, the information on several of the earliest collectors is typically fragmented and not complete.

 A number of these collectors and their cans assembled are among the articles written by Matt Menke, Dave Lang, etc. in BCCA magazine.